This section describes how to download, install and verify the Inca 2.4 binary release. The figure below represents a typical installation.

-The output will look similar to below and when it is completed, you should see a certificate/key created for each of the four Inca components and stored in $INCA_DIST/etc:
+Output from "bin/inca createauth" looks similar to the text below.
+When completed, you should see a certificate/key created for each of the four Inca components and stored in $INCA_DIST/etc:

 Start the Inca server components and deploy the sample default configuration (NOTE: this command only needs to be executed ONCE.
-The components started in this step can later be stopped with "./bin/inca stop all" and started with "./bin/inca start all").
+The components started in this step can later be stopped with "./bin/inca stop all" and started with "./bin/inca start all".
+A restart command is also available).
 The Inca server components are agent, depot, and consumer and will be started on ports 6323, 6324, and 8080 respectively.
 Please edit the inca.properties file in etc/common to change the default ports for the agent and depot.
 For the consumer, the port number can be customized in etc/jetty.xml.
 More information can be found in Section 11.

 % ./bin/inca default